WELCOME TO OUR WEB SITE

 - Oncological hospitals and Pulmonology hospitals

-- Nationwide hospitals (university hospitals and institutes)
+- Nationwide hospitals (university hospitals and national research medical institutes)

 POLSKA FEDERACJA SZPITALI / POLISH HOSPITAL FEDERATION